offalynne/Input/docs/10.0/Plug-in-Gyro-Motion.md

 	accelerationY: <number indicating acceleration on the Y axis in Gs>,
 	accelerationZ: <number indicating acceleration on the Z axis in Gs>,

-	angularVelocityX: <number indicating angular velocity on the X axis in radians per second>,
+	angularVelocityX: <number indicating angular change on the X axis in radians>,
-	angularVelocityY: <number indicating angular velocity on the Y axis in radians per second>,
+	angularVelocityY: <number indicating angular change on the Y axis in radians>,
-	angularVelocityZ: <number indicating angular velocity on the Z axis in radians per second>, }
+	angularVelocityZ: <number indicating angular change on the Z axis in radians>,

+	quatDeviceX: <number indicating quaternion position on the X axis in radians>,
+	quatDeviceY: <number indicating quaternion position on the Y axis in radians>,
+	quatDeviceZ: <number indicating quaternion position on the Z axis in radians>,
+	quatDeviceW: <number indicating quaternion position on the W axis in radians>,

+	quatRoll:  <number in radians indicating gamepad roll>,
+	quatPitch: <number in radians indicating gamepad pitch>,
+	quatYaw:   <number in radians indicating gamepad yaw>, }
 ```